dazhongli/Constitutive-Models/settlement_assessment.md

 ### Soft Soil Model

+The Soft Soil model was inspired by the Modified Camclay model with a few modification or improvements.
+It is not clear from the Plaxis material manual who first proposed such modification to the MCC model.
+From the formulation, it appears that Soft Soil Model is better version of the MCC and should supersede the MCC model.

 ### Hardening Soil Model (HS)

-Soft soils can be analyzed with the HS; however, the hardening soil models are not suitable for very soft soil with high compressibility, i.e., $E_{oed}^{ref}/E_{50}^{ref}<0.5$ [@Plaxis2021Mat, p.110].
+Hardening Soil Model was developed by @Schanz1999 and this model is widely used for both clay and sand.
+Soft soils can be analyzed with the HS; however, the hardening soil models are not suitable for very soft soil with high compressibility, i.e., $E_{oed}^{ref}/E_{50}^{ref}<0.5$

+> @Plaxis2021Mat[p.113] "From the above considerations it would seem that the Hardening Soil model is quite suitable for soft soils.
+Indeed, most soft soil problems can be analysed using this model, but the Hardening Soil model is not suitable when considering very soft soils with a high compressibility, i.e $E_{oed}^{ref} / E_{50}^{ref} < 0.5$.
+For such soils, the Soft Soil model may be used."

 ### Soft Soil Creep Model

+Soft Soil Creep Model was developed by @Vermeer1998.
 The most significant feature of this model is that it can consider creep of the clay, i.e., commonly known as the secondary compression.
 There is ongoing debate on the uniqueness of the end-of-primary void ratio, two different side of supporter on this issue for Hypothesis A and Hypothesis B.

 The use of this model will yield larger settlement given fed with the same set of parameters as in SS and HS model and settlement will continue to increase after the end of the primarily consolidation.
 This model provide a very handy tool for analysing the problem.
 The implementation of this model is considered a rigorous Hypothesis B model.